relizaio/reliza-cli/README.md

 ## 7.3 Use Case: Replace Tags On Deployment Templates To Inject Correct Artifacts For GitOps Using Bundle And Version

-This use case is designed for the case when we have to deploy a specific version of bundle.
+This use case is designed for the case when we have to deploy a specific version of a bundle.
 Reliza CLI can be leveraged to update deployments with the correct version of artifacts that can be pushed to GitOps.

 Sample Command: